andriish/singularity-containers/README.md

 ## Building the containers

-Container building generally needs system previledges, because some pieces in the image need to have root permissions in order for the container to work fine.
+Container building generally needs system privileges, because some pieces in the image need to have root permissions in order for the container to work fine.
 With singularity there are three ways to deal with this.